DeneSparta/AdminSim/README.md

 AdminSim
 ========
-AdminSim is a Graphical User Interface that will assist in setting up and administering an 'owner operated' Windows based multi instance Open Simulator (OpenSim) virtual reality system.
+This Graphical User Interface will assist you in setting up and administering your 'owner operated' (Windows) multi instance OpenSim virtual reality system.

-AdminSim gets tasks done easily on multiple instances, almost at the same time.
+AdminSim gets things done easily.

-It's suitable for administering OpenSim on a server or home PC in 'grid' mode and connected to OSGrid (or similiar grids, ones that allow owner operated instances / regions / land to be connencted to them).
+It's suitable for administering OpenSim running in 'grid' mode on a server or home PC and connected to OSGrid (or similiar open grids).

-OpenSim is used to create a virtual environment (world with regions of land).

 Summary

 It can perform the following 'Tasks' on single or multiple instances:

-- Sends console server commands to OpenSim (communicates with the XML-RPC interface.),
+Sends console server commands to OpenSim,
-- Broadcast Alerts,
+Broadcast Alerts In-World,
-- Backup to Oar, r32 files etc,
+Backup to & restore from Oar, r32 files,
-- Restore from Oar, r32 files etc,
-- Notification of availability of a new OSGrid upgrade,
-- Download and Upgrade your OpenSims from OSGrid (or elsewhere),
-- Revert OpenSims,
+Be notified of OpenSim upgrades automatically, Download and Upgrade to the latest version OpenSims easily, Revert (Undo) Upgrades,
-- Single button Stop and Start all instances in a single console,
-- Create MySQL databases,
+Stop and Start all instances in a single console window (via a single button press), Create MySQL databases,
-- Configure GidCommon.ini for database usage (SQLite, SQLiteLegacy and MySQL supported).
+Configure GidCommon.ini (for database usage with SQLite, SQLiteLegacy and MySQL supported).
-- Creates or updates the OpenSim setup files; such as 'Start.bat', 'backup.txt', 'restore.txt', 'Fullbackup.txt' (etc).
+Creates or updates OpenSim setup files; such as 'Start.bat', 'backup.txt', 'restore.txt', 'Fullbackup.txt' (etc).

 Additionally:
-- No need to customize OSGrid's default OpenSim.ini,
-- Have an additional ini file that 'sits on top' of each default OpenSim.ini.
-You don't need to review OpenSim.ini at each upgrade.
-(Although you will occasionally need to review and adjust this new ini to holdany new customizations you want.)
-- No need to use an external editor (most common variables can changed in the GUI and the rest can be done with embedded editors)
-- Easy to setup and use.
+No need to customize OSGrid's default OpenSim.ini at each upgrade, No need to use an external editor as most common variables can changed in the GUI, Easy to setup and use,
-- Free

-For more info see: http://dene-sparta.info
+Free...

-Download AdminSim_setup.exe file above and install AdminSim on your OpenSim server (in the C:\AdminSim directory).
+So download the latest exe file above and install in C:\AdminSim directory.

-Prior to performing any 'Tasks' mentioned above, please read the help screens and 'Setup' AdminSim so it understands your OpenSim system.
+Prior to performing any 'Tasks' mentioned above, please read the 'Help' screens and then set up AdminSim via the 'Setup' screen so it understands your OpenSim system.
 Have fun.

 Dene